tsukimizake/openscad-hs-sketcher/README.md

 For optimal performance, use the OpenSCAD development snapshot and enable `use manifold` to achieve up to 100x faster rendering.

+## Setup

+- `git clone https://github.com/tsukimizake/openscad-hs-sketcher` on your stack project directory.
+- Add `openscad-hs-sketcher` to your `stack.yaml` packages.
+- Add `openscad-hs-sketcher` to your `package.yaml` dependencies.

 ## Usage
 See `examples/Main.hs` for basic usage.
 Sketch APIs are defined in `src/Sketch.hs`.
 Other OpenSCAD functions are defined in `src/OpenSCAD.hs`, which is almost the same as https://github.com/BrechtSerckx/OpenSCAD .